Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Proof of

 \section{Proof of \Cref{thm:multi_task_lasso_bound}}

 Our proof relies extensively on Carathéodory's theorem~\citep[Proposition 2.6]{clarke2013functional} which we first state here. \begin{theorem}[Carathéodory's theorem] Let $S$ be a subset of a normed vector space with finite dimension $R$.
-Then every point $\vx \in \mathrm{Conv}(S)$, the convex hull of $S$, can be represented by a convex combination of at most $R+1$ points from $S$. \end{theorem} \begin{proof}[Proof of \Cref{thm:multi_task_lasso_bound}] The hypotheses of the theorem ensure that the feasible set is nonempty and convex.
-Then, since the objective is coercive, a solution is guaranteed to exist.
+Then every point $\vx \in \mathrm{Conv}(S)$, the convex hull of $S$, can be represented by a convex combination of at most $R+1$ points from $S$. \end{theorem} \begin{proof}[Proof of \Cref{thm:multi_task_lasso_bound}] The constraint $\mathbf{\Psi} = \mathbf{V} \mathbf{\Phi}$ can be satisfied if and only if the row space of $\mathbf{\Psi}$ is contained in the row space of $\mathbf{\Phi}$.
+This assumption, and the fact that the objective is continuous and coercive, implies a solution exists.
 Suppose that $\mathbf{V}$ is a solution to our problem.
 Then we will show that there exists a (possibly different) solution $\widehat{\mathbf{V}}$ with no more than $r_{\mathbf{\Phi}} r_{\mathbf{\Psi}}$ nonzero columns.

 Let $\text{col}(\mathbf{V})$ and $\text{col}(\mathbf{\Psi})$ denote the column space of $\mathbf{V}$ and $\mathbf{\Psi}$ respectively.
 We first show that $\text{col}(\mathbf{V}) = \text{col}(\mathbf{\Psi})$.
 Let $\mathbf{V} = \mathbf{A} + \mathbf{B}$, where $\mathbf{A} \in \text{col}(\mathbf{\Psi})$ and $\mathbf{B} \in \text{col}(\mathbf{\Psi})^\perp$, the subspace orthogonal to $\text{col}(\mathbf{\Psi})$.
 Then,